donfroula/wifi_beehive_lamps/README.md

 This code increments the global call counter and turns on the LED.

-In the "h" extension of all contexts where the call may terminate (be sure to include any nacro contexts called in the extension):
+In the "h" extension of all contexts where the call may terminate (be sure to include any macro contexts called in the extension):

 exten => h,1,SetGlobalVar(CNETCOUNT=$[${CNETCOUNT} - 1]